Ramsethuraman/CS6360-database/README.md

 Database project for CS6360

-Program is only compatible with python 3
+Program is only compatible with Python 3
 Required libraries are listed in the requirements folder.

 Commands supported: